diogofmonteiro/dotfiles/README.md

-# dotfiles
+# My Arch + BSPWM Dotfiles

-BSPWM environment with theme selector
+These are my personal dotfiles for setting up a minimal Arch Linux system with BSPWM and Polybar.